XronTrix10/Telegram-Leecher/README.md

 ![](https://user-images.githubusercontent.com/125879861/226649977-85a941f5-6ffe-45a2-8e09-d9f2b558cb17.png)

-### 🐍 A Python code to Download files/folders and upload to Telegram using Google Colab.
+### A Python Project to Transfer Files/Folders to Telegram using Google Colab.

 <br>